jee-r/docker-mopidy/README.md

 ## Volumes

-`/config`: If you mount this directory you must provide a `icecast.xml` configuration file in it `/media`: Directory where your media files are stored (mp3,flac,ogg...)
+`/config`: If you mount this directory you must provide a `mopidy.conf` configuration file in it `/media`: Directory where your media files are stored (mp3,flac,ogg...)

 ## Config

-By default image is running mopidy with this [default config](rootfs/config/mopidy.conf).
+By default image is running mopidy with this [default config](rootfs/etc/default/mopidy.conf).
+When container start if `/config` directory is mounted and `/config/mopidy.conf` don't exist [`entrypoint.sh` script](rootfs/usr/local/bin/entrypoint.sh) will copy default config and create neccesary directories in it.

 ## Environment variables